 Mary didn’t finish school.
 At age 16, she took a job as a housekeeper for a dentist.
-She lived in a small room in the family’s house and made $5 a week, which seemed like a lot at a time when bread cost only 5 cents a loaf.
+She lived in a small room in the family’s house and earned $5 a week, which seemed like a lot of money at a time when bread cost only 5 cents a loaf.

 Ed and Mary met at a roller-skating party when Mary’s date refused to skate.

 After they were married, the couple moved in with Ed’s parents.
-Their first son, Ted, was born in the Bowers farmhouse.
+Their first son, Ted, was born in the Bowers house on Route 288 in Franklin Township.
 Laura Bowers taught Mary how to cook and the two always got along very well.
-Mary used to say, “I loved her as much as I loved my own mother.”
-However, Mary didn’t get along quite as well with Charlie.
+Mary said, “I loved her as much as I loved my own mother.”
+However, Mary didn’t get along quite as well with the strong-willed Charlie.

 In 1941, Ed went to work for Spang Chalfant in Ambridge, Pa.
 He worked in the department that manufactured 105mm artillery shells.
 His job as an acetylene burner operator is described in his military discharge papers: “Worked for Spang and Chalfant, Ambridge, Pa for 2 years.
 Cut 4 inches bars with acetylene burner to specified lengths in the manufacture of steel shells.
 Controlled heat of electric torch.
 Adjusted torch.”
 (4)

-On March 31, 1944, Ed and Mary purchased the property in Franklin Township, Beaver County, where they lived for the rest of their lives.
+On March 31, 1944, Ed and Mary purchased the property in Franklin Township, where they lived for the rest of their lives.
 (5)

-Because Ed had two children and worked in an arms center at New Cumberland, Pa., where he enter service as an unassigned private and was given serial factory, Ed received four deferments before being drafted into the Army during World War II.
+Because Ed had two children and worked in an arms factory, he received four deferments before being drafted into the Army for World War II.

 After induction, Ed underwent basic training at Fort McClellan in Alabama.
 He completed training on Jan.
 6, 1945, receiving special qualification as a heavy weapons crewman.
 (9)

-By this point, the 60th Infantry had crossed the Rhine River and was moving through the Rheinland.
+By the time Ed joined the regiment, the 60th Infantry had crossed the Rhine River and was moving beyond Rheinland.
 Ed later recalled crossing a major river, but did not remember which it was.
 Upon reaching the river, his commander warned the troops to be extra wary because they were entering territory that was precious to the Germans, which scared Ed.
-The River may have been either the Rhine or the Ruhr.
+The river may have been either the Rhine or the Ruhr.
 (12)